RaveWaveAU/system-audio-record-tool/README.md

 All you need to install on top is;

 - ffmpeg (a bunch of audio codec & editing tools which you won't see after install, but can be utilised via Command Prompt - or in our case, a .bat script).
 - Voicemeeter (a virtual audio routing program that is donationware, but can be used for free).
-We need this because system audio is virtual, and basically needs to be routed via a specialised software ‘mixer/control panel’ in order for Ableton to recognise it, whilst allowing you to monitor what you're recording via your headphones/soundcard.
-Voicemeeter looks and behaves similarly to the software control panel you might have for your physical soundcard.
+We need this because system audio is virtual, and basically needs to be routed via a specialised software ‘mixer/control panel’ in order for Ableton to receive your computer audio as a separate recordable input source.
+The virtual control panel (Voicemeeter) also allows you to monitor what you're recording via your headphones/soundcard.
+Voicemeeter looks and behaves similarly to the software UI or control panel you might have for your physical soundcard.

 There should be nothing malicious in this file, which I simply created in Notepad and saved with the .bat extension.